A representation of the wave function on the three-dimensional space: The 3D space representation of wave functions

 whose base manifold is $\M$.
 As a fiber, the gauge group plays in the principal bundle the role of a \emph{torsor}, {\ie} we forget its group structure and we keep it as a homogeneous space, as in the case of the frame bundle.
 This allows us to treat the degrees of freedom of the associated bundle as unphysical, but at the same time in a local separable way.

-By this, we have seen that the construction obtained in Definition \ref{def:btimes_equiv_n} is in fact a fiber bundle, and we are justified to consider $\psi_1\btimes\ldots\btimes\psi_\n$ as its vector fields, hence as fields defined on the $3$D-space $\M$.
+By this, we have seen that the construction obtained in Definition \ref{def:btimes_equiv_n} is in fact a fiber bundle, and we are justified to consider $\psi_1\btimes\ldots\btimes\psi_\n$ as its vector fields, hence as fields defined on the $3$D space $\M$.

 Returning to Problem \ref{problem:local_symmetry_problem}, we see that the right construction was given here, rather than in Definition \ref{def:btimes_equiv_n}, and the restrictions $\widetilde{\Psi}|_{M_k}$ contain not only the equivalence classes, but also the gauge in which they are expressed.
-This removes the ambiguity and allows to recover $\widetilde{\Psi}$ on the entire $3$D-space $\M$ from its restrictions $\widetilde{\Psi}|_{M_k}$.
-In particular, we can recover $\widetilde{\Psi}$ on the entire $3$D-space $\M$ by knowing its values $\widetilde{\Psi}(\x)$. \end{solution}
+This removes the ambiguity and allows to recover $\widetilde{\Psi}$ on the entire $3$D space $\M$ from its restrictions $\widetilde{\Psi}|_{M_k}$.
+In particular, we can recover $\widetilde{\Psi}$ on the entire $3$D space $\M$ by knowing its values $\widetilde{\Psi}(\x)$. \end{solution}

 \begin{remark} One word of caution is in order.
 The bundle \eqref{eq:btimes_assoc_bundle} is a vector bundle, and carries natural mathematical operations with vector fields.
-But they do not correspond to physical operations with many-particle wavefunctions.
+But they do not correspond to physical operations with many-particle wave functions.
 Once we added the gauge symmetry given by the group $\mathcal{G}_\n$, we can, in principle, add two separable state vectors $(\psi_1,\psi_2)$ and $(\psi_3,\psi_4)$, and obtain another separable state vector $(\psi_1+\psi_3,\psi_2+\psi_4)$.
 This would break our gauge symmetry, or the equivalence relation from Definition \ref{def:btimes}, since given other representatives $(\psi'_1,\psi'_2)\sim(\psi_1,\psi_2)$ and $(\psi'_3,\psi'_4)\sim(\psi_3,\psi_4)$, in general $(\psi'_1+\psi'_3,\psi'_2+\psi'_4)\nsim(\psi_1+\psi_3,\psi_2+\psi_4)$.
 The reason why this is not a valid operation is that the Hamiltonian is additive, but only when acting on the equivalence class $\psi_1\btimes\psi_2$, not on its representatives $(\psi_1,\psi_2)$.
 And this works for us, because superpositions of separable states are in general non-separable. \end{remark}